DannyBoyNYC/component-inclass/readme.md

 </form>
 ```

-Let get the form onto our page before we examine it.
+Let's get the form onto our page before we examine it.

 Create a layout which includes the form, `layouts/contact.html`: